tenstorrent/tt-metal/tests/sweep_framework/README.md

 This is where to define the test case itself including setup and teardown and golden comparison.

-If you defined a `device_fixture` generator, the object you yielded will be passed into this function as `device`.
+If you defined a `device_mesh_fixture` generator, the object you yielded will be passed into this function as `device`.
 Otherwise, `device` will be the default ttnn device opened by the infra.

 The runner expects one of two returns from the run function: